Delay to Britain's Iraq War inquiry report causes outcry

 "Incorrect allegations and politically motivated speculation do nothing to shine a light on the issues involved.
 It is an independent inquiry and it should be allowed to proceed with its work," a statement from his office said.

-David Davis, a former shadow home secretary, said the report should be published before the election.
+David Davis, a former shadow home secretary (interior minister), said the report should be published before the election.

 "This is for the whole country to understand why we made a terrible mistake in Iraq," he told the Guardian.